The Believer (magazine): Contents

 The magazine includes several feature essays in each issue but also draws on a stable of recurring features.
-Regular columns include "Stuff I've Been Reading" by Nick Hornby, a mixture of book discussion and musings; "Ask Carrie", an advice column penned by Carrie Brownstein; "Sacrifice Zone", a rotating guest column about regularly ignored places; and others.
-Past columns include "Sedaratives", an advice column founded by Amy Sedaris that hosted a guest contributor every issue, such as Buck Henry, Eugene Mirman, and Thomas Lennon; "Real Life Rock Top Ten: A Monthly Column of Everyday Culture and Found Objects", written by Greil Marcus; "What the Swedes Read", by Daniel Handler, which examined the work of Nobel Prize Winners; and "Musin's and Thinkin's", by Jack Pendarvis.
+Regular columns include "Stuff I've Been Reading" by Nick Hornby, a mixture of book discussion and musings; "Sacrifice Zone", a rotating guest column about regularly ignored places; and others.
+Past columns include "Sedaratives", an advice column founded by Amy Sedaris that hosted a guest contributor every issue, such as Buck Henry, Eugene Mirman, and Thomas Lennon; "Ask Carrie", an advice column penned by Carrie Brownstein; "Real Life Rock Top Ten: A Monthly Column of Everyday Culture and Found Objects", written by Greil Marcus; "What the Swedes Read", by Daniel Handler, which examined the work of Nobel Prize Winners; and "Musin's and Thinkin's", by Jack Pendarvis.
 Each issue includes four feature-length interviews with writers, artists, filmmakers, comedians, and policy makers.
-All issues also include poetry, reviews of small-press book releases, and a two-page, multi-color design feature called "Schema", whose theme has ranged from "Forensic Sketches of Literary Criminals" to "Habitats of Regional Burger Chains".
+All issues also include poetry, reviews of small-press book releases, and some contain a two-page, multi-color design feature called "Schema", whose theme has ranged from "Forensic Sketches of Literary Criminals" to "Habitats of Regional Burger Chains".

 Illustration

 Illustrations and cartoons are featured throughout the magazine.
-Until late 2014, the cover illustrations for all regular issues were done by Charles Burns, while most of the other portraits and line drawings are by Tony Millionaire (following Gilbert Hernandez from the fifth issue on).
+Until late 2014, the cover illustrations for all regular issues were done by Charles Burns, while most of the other portraits and line drawings are by Kristian Hammerstad (following Tony Millionaire and Gilbert Hernandez).
 Michael Kupperman's Four-Color Comics has appeared in many issues, and in most issues a series of images from a given artist or other source run as spot illustrations throughout the articles à la The New Yorker.
 The Believer debuted a comics section in the 2009 Art Issue, edited by Alvin Buenaventura, that includes strips by Anders Nilsen, Lilli Carré, Simon Hanselmann and Matt Furie.
-These comics are exclusive to the print edition of the magazine.